-If students take the assessment, teachers can readily identify learning profiles for each class.
+If students take the Mindprint Learning assessment, teachers can readily identify learning profiles for each class.
 It may be helpful in pairing students for collaborative work, or it may help guide instructional practices.
-In a class of students with strong visual memory but weaknesses in verbal memory, you may use photographs, cartoons, or videos to teach difficult material instead of utilizing lecture or text-heavy instruction.
+In a class of students with strong visual memory but weaknesses in verbal memory, you may use photographs, cartoons, or videos to teach difficult material instead of using lecture or text-heavy instruction.
 For those struggling with processing or working memory, teachers might also explore the student toolboxes to identify strategies for increasing reading comprehension scores.
 Each report provides a thorough explanation of what a delay in each skill looks like and how to combat that in the classroom.

-The report includes a brief section about the potential role anxiety and depression play in learning and how to discuss the results with the student.
+A student's learning profile shows how a student's skills compare to those of his/her peers (based on standardized normative data) and explains how these skills were assessed.
+The report also includes a brief section about the potential role anxiety and depression play in learning and how to discuss the results with the student.
 Mindprint Learning then creates a list of targeted resources and tools to help the student develop his or her challenge areas.
-These resources include games, iOS apps, websites, and learning strategies that might be useful for parents and teachers.
+These resources include games, apps, websites, and learning strategies that might be useful for parents and teachers.
 Even without a formal assessment, teachers and parents can find resources and expert advice for targeted learning profiles.
 Articles, definitions, resources for giftedness, and study checklists are available at no cost.

 Mindprint Learning empowers users to find language to connect to their learning experiences.
 The potential for metacognitive development (learning how they learn) in older students may guide them to take ownership of their educational success.
 This information is also useful for parents who want to help their children learn to self-advocate and engage in meaningful conversation with teachers and school professionals.